 SHOES: Platform shoes, high knee boots, slingback sandals.

 SHIRTS: extreme pointy collars, open shirts, prints, floral, shiny

-SKIRT: slit, mini, midi, maxi and micro skirt.
+SKIRT: slit, mini, midi, maxi and a micro dress.

-SUITS: three-piece suits, white polyester with matching waistcoat (John Travolta on Saturday Night Fever)
+SUITS: three-piece suits, white polyester with a matching waistcoat (John Travolta in the movie Saturday Night Fever)

-ACCESSORIES: big hats, feather boas, slinky scarfs, turbans, shiny bling bling jewelry, roller skates, costume jewelry, medallions and large handbags
+ACCESSORIES: big hats, feather boas, slinky scarfs, turbans, shiny bling jewellery, roller skates, costume jewellery, medallions and large handbags

 HAIRSTYLE: afro, facial hair, side burners, Long straight and flowing hair (girls), layered, glitter.